 The loss or long-term incapacitation of one or more of our executive officers or other key employees could adversely affect our business.

 We depend on the continued and ongoing services of our executive officers and other key employees, including the senior management of our subsidiaries.
 In many instances, these employees have significant experience and expertise in our industry.
 These key employees often possess and maintain key relationships with our customers and subcontractors that would be difficult to replace.
 Competition for senior management personnel is intense and we cannot be certain that any of our executive officers or other key management personnel will remain employed by us or that they will otherwise be able to provide service to us for any length of time.
-Additionally, we may not have adequate succession planning in place to ensure that our key employees can be replaced if they are no longer employed by us.
+Additionally, we may not have adequate succession planning in place or the hiring, promotion or transition of an executive or key employee into a new role may not be successful and we may be unable to ensure that our key employees can be replaced if they are no longer employed by us.
 We do not carry "key-person" life or disability insurance on any of our employees.
 The loss or long-term incapacitation of any one of our executive officers or other key employees could negatively affect our customer relationships or the ability to execute our business strategy, which could adversely affect our business.

 Our business is labor-intensive, and we may be unable to attract, retain and ensure the productivity of qualified employees or to pass increased labor and training costs to our customers.

 We are highly dependent upon our ability to employ, train, retain, and ensure the productivity of the skilled personnel needed to operate our business.
 Given the highly specialized work we perform, many of our employees receive training in, and possess, specialized technical skills that are necessary to operate our business and maintain productivity and profitability.
 We cannot be certain that we will be able to maintain and ensure the productivity of the skilled labor force necessary to operate our business.
-Our ability to do so depends on a number of factors, such as the general rate of employment, competition for employees possessing the skills we need, the general health and welfare of our employees and the level of compensation required to hire, train and retain qualified employees.
+Our ability to do so depends on a number of factors, such as the general rate of employment, fluctuations in economic and industry conditions, changes in U.S. immigration policies, regulatory changes, competition for employees possessing the skills we need and the general health and welfare of our employees.
+Additionally, factors such as corporate culture, organizational changes, remote working opportunities and our compensation programs may impact our ability to effectively attract, retain and manage our workforce.
 In addition, the uncertainty of contract awards and project delays can also present difficulties in appropriately sizing our skilled labor force.
 Furthermore, due to the fixed price nature of the tasks in our contracts, we may be unable to pass increases in labor and training costs on to our customers.
-If we are unable to attract or retain qualified employees or incur additional labor and training costs, our results of operations could be adversely affected.
+If we are unable to attract or retain qualified employees or incur additional labor and training costs, we may be unable to maintain or improve our competitive position and our results of operations could be adversely affected.

 Supply Chain - Risk 1

-We may be unable to secure subcontractors to fulfill our obligations, or our subcontractors may fail to satisfy their obligations to us, either of which may adversely affect our relationships with our customers or cause us to incur additional costs.
+We may be unable to secure or retain qualified subcontractors to fulfill our obligations, or our subcontractors may fail to satisfy their obligations to us, either of which may adversely affect our relationships with our customers or cause us to incur additional costs.

 We contract with subcontractors to manage fluctuations in work volumes and reduce the amounts that we would otherwise expend on fixed assets and working capital.
 If we are unable to secure qualified subcontractors who can provide adequate labor resources at a reasonable cost, we may be delayed or unable to complete our work under a contract on a timely basis.
-In addition, we may have disputes with these subcontractors arising from, among other things, the quality and timeliness of the work they have performed.
+In addition, subcontractors may not meet performance expectations, fail to meet regulatory or contractual requirements, or experience financial instability that could result in disputes or litigation and adversely impact, among other things, the quality and timeliness of the work they have performed.
 We may incur additional costs to correct such shortfalls in the work performed by subcontractors.
 Any of these factors could negatively impact the quality of our service, our ability to perform under certain customer contracts, and our relationships with our customers, which could adversely affect our results of operations.

 Costs - Risk 1